 Actually, according to Wikipedia the methods of visualization through visual imagery has been used as an effective way idea since the dawn of humanity.

 Examples of that are cave paintings, Egyptian hieroglyphs, Leonardo da Vinci’s methods of technical drawings and many other.

-With basic knowledge and a bit of training usually provided by the companies releasing these tools, you can produce some form of 3D / 2D visualisation.
+With a basic knowledge and a bit of training usually provided by the companies releasing these tools, you can produce some form of 3D / 2D visualization.

 On the other side, if you are a company or single person offering services, you might not have the time while running a business to be involved in every phase of a project.

-If you need 3D images for your project, there are numerous places where you can find Architectural Visualisers and compare their prices and portfolios.
+If you need 3D images for your project, there are numerous places where you can find Architectural Visualizers and compare their prices and portfolios.

-With the internet and technology today it is more than easy to research and find the most appropriate visualiser for your need.
+With the internet and technology today it is more than easy to research and find the most appropriate visualizer for your need.